daarnolducsd/ep5book/docs/06-week6.md

 </head>
 <body>

 The motivation for this week's empirical application is the pervasive evidence of inequality in the labor market.
 For example, Black workers are about twice as likely as white workers to be unemployed (Council of Economic Advisors, 1998).
-However, it is often difficult to isolate discrimination from employers as source of a given disparity.
+However, it is often difficult to isolate discrimination from employers as a source of a given disparity.
 For example, some argue researchers do not have all factors that go into an employer's decision to hire a worker, therefore differences in hiring rates across different races could be due to these other factors that are unobserved.

 This week we will be studying an extremely clever method for identifying discrimination in the labor market: resume audit studies, also known as correspondence studies.
-The paper we will be studying is Bertrand and Mullainathan (2004)[@bertrand2004emily] send fictitious resumes to help-wanted ads in Boston and Chicago.
+The paper we will be studying is Bertrand and Mullainathan (2004)[@bertrand2004emily] sends fictitious resumes to help-wanted ads in Boston and Chicago.
 Their unique angle is that they manipulate the perception of race by altering the name on the resume:

   - Examples of white-sounding names from the paper: Emily Walsh and Greg Baker